pdimens/harpy/snakemake.md

 This means we are all at the mercy of how Snakemake operates, which includes the `.snakemake/` folder in your project directory.
 That folder contains all sorts of things necessary for Snakemake to do its magic.
-However, as a convenience, Harpy workflows will also create a copy of the Snakemake workflow log (all those things that print on screen when snakemake is running) in a workflow's output directory.
+However, as a convenience, Harpy workflows will move the Snakemake workflow log (all those things that print on screen when snakemake is running) in a workflow's output directory.
 These logs are found in `OUTDIR/logs/snakemake` and are named `workflow.X.DATE.log`, where `workflow` is the harpy workflow (qc, sv_naibr, etc.), `X` is the attempt number (given by `X`, e.g. `4`), and